HenryRabelo/android-debloat-script/README.md

 • Google Lens \
 • Google Duo \
 • Google Maps (Can be substituted with Web App version) \
-• Google Translate (Can be substituted with Web App version) \
+• Google Translate (Can be substituted with web bookmark) \
 • Google Calculator (Believe it or not, this app has trackers.
 Yes, **the freaking calculator**.) \
 • Google Wallpapers (Can be substituted with Unsplash web bookmark) \
 • Youtube (Can be substituted with F-Droid Newpipe repository) \